SAINT IGNACE AREA HOPE

 D. DUTIES OF THE TREASURER

 The Treasurer shall administer the financial operation of the Organization.
 Withdrawals against Organization accounts, in payment of the obligations of the Organization, shall be signed by the Treasurer or by one other member designated by the Board of Trustees.
+All mission assistance expenditures of over fifty dollars ($50.00) must be approved by two trustees.
 The Treasurer shall be responsible for the proper accounting of all the monies received and disbursed.
 The Treasurer shall prepare a monthly statement and report to the Organization in print at each regular meeting.
-The Treasurer shall provide a year-end report no later than the second meeting of the new fiscal year.
+The Treasurer shall provide a year-end report no later than the second trustee meeting of the new fiscal year.
 In the absence or disability of the Treasurer one of the other members, so designated by the Board of Trustees, shall perform the duties of the Treasurer.

 ARTICLE VII: COMMITTEES